Mount Tod: Name origin

 The mountain is named for John Tod, one of the most prominent of the fur traders assigned to the New Caledonia fur district.
 He first joined the Hudson's Bay Company in 1813.
 He was in charge of Fort McLeod from 1823 to 1832, and in charge of Fort Kamloops (1841–43).
 His retirement home in Victoria, on which he began construction in 1850, is the oldest inhabited house in British Columbia.

 Also named for him is Tod Inlet, a sidewater of Saanich Inlet and formerly the name of a post office at that location, to the southwest of Brentwood Bay, and also Tod Creek, which flows into it, and Tod Rock, which is offshore.

-Mount Lolo, which is nearer to Kamloops than Mount Tod, is named for his right-hand man and interpreter, Jean Baptiste Lolo aka Chief Lolo, as is Paul Lake ("St. Paul" or "Chief Paul" were other names for Chief Lolo).
+Mount Lolo, which is nearer to Kamloops than Mount Tod, is named for his right-hand man and interpreter, Jean Baptiste Lolo Chief Lolo, as is Paul Lake ("St. Paul" or "Chief Paul" were other names for Chief Lolo).